zonka-feedback/flutter-sdk/README.md

    - You can give maximum height to survey ui slide-up and popup using key `expandedHeight`.

+# Auto Close

+To configure the auto close icon for the survey, use one of the following options with `autoClose`:

+1. **autoClose**
+   - You can set autoClose `true` which enable survey to close automatically..

+2. **autoClose**
+   - You can set autoClose `false` which disable survey to close automatically.

  # Close Icon Position

 To configure the close icon for the survey, use one of the following options with `closeIconPosition`:

 1. **left**
-   - You can give poistion to close icon to left by using value `left`.
+   - You can give position to close icon to left by using value `left`.

 2. **right**
-   -  You can give poistion to close icon to right by using value `right`.
+   -  You can give position to close icon to right by using value `right`.

 ---